musco-ai/musco-pytorch/README.md

   Checkpoints are saved in  ```results``` folder in working directory (to modify default save path, go to ```model_utils/load_utils.py```  and change ```SAVE_ROOT``` variable).

+## Citing
+If you used our research, we kindly ask you to cite the corresponding [paper](https://arxiv.org/abs/1903.09973).

+@article{gusak2019one,
+  title={One time is not enough: iterative tensor decomposition for neural network compression}, author={Gusak, Julia and Kholyavchenko, Maksym and Ponomarev, Evgeny and Markeeva, Larisa and Oseledets, Ivan and Cichocki, Andrzej}, journal={arXiv preprint arXiv:1903.09973}, year={2019}
+}